skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 He uses it and lets Endo and Garret inside.

 > Again, this odd setup was in place for thwarting attacks, not
 > robbers.
-This place was not designed to defend itelf while empty.
+This place was not designed to defend itself while empty.
 If
 > someone knocked on the door and identified themselves, then the door
 > guard would pull the rope, which would ring the bell and let the guy
 > in the tower know it was okay to open the door.